fjzzq2002/CFBooster/README.md

 #### How does it work?

 The inputs & outputs are stored in the comments of the code.
-The program will try to read its own code by opening `__FILE__`.
+The program will try to read its own code by opening `__FILE__`. **It won't work if you moved your source file after compiling!**

 Input parsing is done with some switch-cases (yes, there's no deep learning down there).
 For further details you can refer to the ~~very clumsy~~ code.
 Currently `int,double,string,vector<int>,vector<double>,vector<string>` are the only supported types.